 We may receive fees from the providers listed below.
 See our full disclaimer.

 An Overview of Mental Health in Richardson, Texas

 Richardson, Texas is one of the most well-known suburbs of Dallas, as it is home to the University of Texas at Dallas.
 Located five miles from parts of Dallas (and about 18 miles from downtown Dallas), Richardson has plenty of other things besides a top-tier research university of which to be proud.

 According to the Richardson Economic Development Partnership, Richardson has some of the best employment opportunities in the Dallas-Fort Worth Metropolitan Area.
 Telecommunications, public education, financial services, and insurance are the primary industries active in Richardson.
-State Farm Insurance employees 8,000 at its regional hub in Richardson, while AT&T employees 5,000 at its Richardson division.
-Blue Cross & Blue Shield of Texas provides 3,100 jobs at its Richardson headquarters, and the University of Texas at Dallas employees nearly 2,700 people.
+State Farm Insurance employs 8,000 at its regional hub in Richardson, while AT&T employs 5,000 at its Richardson division.
+Blue Cross & Blue Shield of Texas provides 3,100 jobs at its Richardson headquarters, and the University of Texas at Dallas employs nearly 2,700 people.

 However, like any other city in the United States, Richardson has a variety of problems facing some of its residents — including mental illness.
 Fortunately, Richardson as well as neighboring cities offer plenty of treatment options.

 Poverty and Mental Health in Richardson, Texas

 According to the U.S. Census Bureau, about 10.4% of Richardson’s 116,783 residents live below the poverty level – somewhat lower than the national average of 12.7% and the state average of 14.7%.
 However, nearly 17% of Richardson residents under the age of 65 do not have health insurance; the national average is close to 10%.
 Therefore, Richardson residents could still face financial hurdles related to getting proper medical treatment.